sindresorhus/eslint-plugin-unicorn/docs/rules/prevent-abbreviations.md

 ### extendDefaultReplacements

-Pass `false` here to override the default `replacements` completely.
+Pass `"extendDefaultReplacements": false` to override the default `replacements` completely.

 The example below disables all the default replacements and enables a custom `cmd` → `command` one.